RfidResearchGroup/proxmark3/README.md

   - Fixed the silent mode for 14b to be used inside `hf search` (iceman)

 ---
+##Why don't you merged with offical PM3 Master?
+I don't actually know how to make small pull-request to github :( and that is the number one reason for me not pushing a lot of things back to the PM3 master.
+Me fiddling with the code so much, there is a nightmare in merging a PR.
+Luckily I have @marshmellow42 who takes some stuff and push PR's back.

+##Why don't you add nnnn or mmmm functionality?
 Give me a hint, and I'll see if I can't merge in the stuff you have.

-I don't actually know how to make small pull-request to github :( and that is the number one reason for me not pushing a lot of things back to the PM3 master.

 ##PM3 GUI
 I do tend to rename and move stuff around, the official PM3-GUI from Gaucho will not work so well. *sorry*